-Note: This tutorial creates a virtual machine that is not connected to a virtual network.
-If you want a virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
+Important: This tutorial creates a virtual machine that's not connected to a virtual network.
+If you want your virtual machine to use a virtual network, you must specify the virtual network when you create the virtual machine.
 For more information about virtual networks, see Azure Virtual Network Overview.

 Sign in to the Azure Management Portal.
 On the command bar, click New.